Yaksha kingdom: Pandavas expeditions

-Section 3:152 describes Pandava Bhima's expedition to this territory:
+Section 3:152 describes Pandava Bhima's expedition to the Yaksha territory:

 Bhima saw in the vicinity of the Kailasa cliff, that beautiful lotus lake surrounded by lovely woods, and guarded by the Rakshasas.
 And it sprang from the contiguous cascades to the abode of Kuvera.
 And situated on the rocky elevation this expanse of excellent water was exceedingly fair.
 That unearthly receptacle of waters was covered with celestial Saugandhika lotuses.
 And this lake was the sporting region of the high-souled Kuvera, the king of the Yakshas.
 And it was held in high regard by the Gandharvas the Apsaras and the celestials.
 And it was frequented by the celestial sages and the Yakshas and the Kimpurushas and the Rakshasas and the Kinnaras; Hundreds and thousands of Rakshasas, named Krodhavasas, were guarding that lake, wearing uniforms and armed with various weapons.

 Ashtavakra's expeditions

 Section 13:19 describes sage Ashtavakra's expedition to this territory:

 The illustrious Ashtavakra set out on his journey.
 He proceeded more and more towards the north and at last reached the Himavat mountains peopled by Siddhas and Charanas arrived at the Himavat mountains, that foremost of Brahamanas then came upon the sacred river Vahuda whose waters produce great merit.
 He rested for some more time by the side of that lake in the course of the Vahuda whose shores he had reached.
 Refreshed by such rest, he set out from that region and then proceeded towards Kailasa.
 He then beheld a gate of gold.
 He saw also the Mandakini and the Nalini of the high-souled Kubera, the Lord of Treasures.
 Beholding the Rishi arrived there, all the Rakshasas having Manibhadra for their head, who were engaged in protecting that lake abounding with beautiful lotuses, came out in a body for welcoming and honouring the illustrious traveller.